-Initiative 2(a): In partnership with the Office of Research and the Office of the Provost, continue planning for the Research Computing Initiative and make recommendations regarding cyberinfrastructure development and support.
+Initiative 2(b): In partnership with the Office of Research and the Office of the Provost, help reinvigorate the Research Computing Initiative and make recommendations regarding cyberinfrastructure development and support.
 Review existing computational and visualization efforts on campus to determine if and how any of these activities may complement centrally-coordinated research computing initiatives.